harljackson/harljackson/README.md

 ---

 ## 😄 Fun Fact
-⚡ When I’m not coding, I’m usually hanging out with my cat — the real boss of my workspace 🐱
+⚡ When I’m not coding, I’m usually hanging out with my cat who is the real boss of my workspace 🐱